crabmusket/crabmusket.net/blog/content/drafts/loyalty.md

 > * and when, thirdly, he expresses his devotion in some _sustained and practical way_.

 (Apologies to women who are reading this.
-Royce is not sensitive to his default use of masculine pronouns; nevertheless, he explicitly includes all people in the exposition of his ideas.)
+Royce uses masculine pronouns by default, but he does explicitly include all people in his conception of loyalty.)

-Notice first tnat this definition talks about the _cause_ to which a person is loyal, and hasn't really defined what that is.
+Notice first that this definition talks about the _cause_ to which a person is loyal, and hasn't really defined what that is.
 We'll come back to that.

 Notice second that this framing of loyalty is quite strong.